jatupon-wiseboq/full-stack-blend/README.md

 3. On the pipeline page, add an app for staging environment.
 4. On the app's resource page, create a new add-on "MySQL".
 5. On the app's settings page, add a config variable "RELATIONAL_DATABASE_KEY" and assign the key name to its value.
+5. Add a config variable "SESSION_SECRET" and assign the random string.
+5. Add a config variable "NODE_ENV" and assign "staging".
 6. Configure an automatic deploy or deploy a staging branch.
 7. Please take a note of the running URL.

 ## Updating boilerplate periodically

 This boilerplate is designed for incremental update for any underlying supports of new features in StackBlend Studio.
 After StackBlend has released a new version, you must merge the new changes into your project, to make it works on StackBlend.org.
-Please note that for all of the old versions, you must perform "git cherry-pick COMMIT" for all of hotfixes, beginning with a prefix "Hotfix:" in the message, that may apply to your current using version.
+Please note that for all of the old versions, you must perform "git cherry-pick COMMIT_ID" for all of hotfixes, beginning with a prefix "Hotfix:" in the message, that may apply to your current using version.

-1. run "git stash".
+1. Run "git stash".
-2. run "git pull boilerplate 1.4".
+2. Run "git pull boilerplate 1.5 --allow-unrelated-histories".
-3. run "git stash apply".
+3. Run "git stash apply".

+To list all of hotfixes:

+1. Run "git checkout 1.5".
+2. Run "git pull".
+3. Run "git log --oneline | grep Hotfix".
+4. For each of hotfix, run "git cherry-pick COMMIT_ID".

 ## Connect the repository with StackBlend